 The Razer Huntsman V2 has full RGB backlighting with individually-lit keys.
 Like the Razer Huntsman Elite, there are light strips on the sides of the keyboard and the wrist rest to create an underglow effect.
 The wrist rest has connectors to draw power from the keyboard, so you can't position it further away if you want the strips to light up.
-White backlighting looks good with no visible mixing of red, green, and blue.
 You can control the brightness directly on the keyboard, but you need the Synapse 3 software to customize the colors and effects.
 Unfortunately, when the keyboard displays white backlighting, there's red mixed in, which is very visible through the key legends.

 The cable is braided and has two connectors, a USB-A and a USB-C. Both need to be connected to use the USB passthrough.
 If you don't have a USB-C port on your computer, a USB-C to USB-A adaptor is included in the box.

 The Razer Huntsman V2 is a wired-only keyboard.

 The Razer Huntsman V2 has many features.
 It has dedicated media controls at the top right corner of the keyboard and a USB-A passthrough on the left side.
 Every key is programmable through software, and you can also set macros on-the-fly.